ibm-cloud-docs/mqcloud/mqoc_connect_onprem_direct.md

     -  transmit queue that will be used for the on-prem sender channel
     -  remote queue definition to route reply messages back to the cloud queue manager

-* Create the channels and authorizations to allow the MQ On Cloud queue manager to connect.
+* Create the channels and authorizations to allow the {{site.data.keyword.mq_short}} queue manager to connect.

   - on-premises sender channel that will connect to the cloud